1inch/1inchProtocol/README.md

 Swap may be customized by flags (see flags section).
 There are 2 types of swap: direct swap and swap over transitional token.

-In case of direct swap each element of `distribution` array matches element of `splitExchanges` and represents fraction of trading off token as alerady described above.
+In case of direct swap each element of `distribution` array matches element of `splitExchanges` and represents fraction of trading off token as already described above.

 In case of swap with transitional token each element of `distribution` (256 bits) matches 2 swaps: second bytes are equal to swap to transitional token, lowest bytes are equal to swap to the desired token.